glpi-project/android-inventory-agent/.circleci/README.md

 ## build

 Each job consists of the job’s name as a key and a map as a value.
-A name should be unique within a current jobs
+A title should be unique within a current jobs

 ## steps